jwmiller5/Compliance/compliance/assurance/assurance-resiliency-and-continuity.md

 ## How do Microsoft online services ensure system capacity meets demand?

 Capacity planning helps service teams allocate the resources necessary to support Microsoft online service availability.
 Regular capacity planning is required as part of Microsoft's EBCM program.
-Service teams review capacity data during quarterly reviews, as well as during emergency situations that warrant additional capacity review.
+Service teams review capacity data during quarterly reviews, and during emergency situations that warrant more capacity review.

 The raw data for capacity planning is maintained by each service team and includes metrics like system processing, memory, and hardware capacity.
 Scheduled reviews use a model of the system's current capacity and test it against projected needs in emergency situations.
 If the model indicates gaps in capacity, proposed changes to system capacity are submitted to service team leadership for review.
 Approved changes are incorporated into a new model before implementation by service team engineers.